-DDR3 SDRAM supports the optional extended case temperature (TC) range of -40°C to 95°C. The extended temperature range DRAM must be refreshed externally at 2x (double refresh) anytime the case temperature is above 85°C (and does not exceed 95°C).
-The external refresh requirement is accomplished by reducing the refresh period from 64ms to 32ms.
-Thus, SRT must be enabled when TC is above 85°C or self refresh cannot be used until TC is at or below 85°C.
+DDR3 SDRAM supports the optional extended case temperature (Tc) range of -40°C to 95°C. The extended temperature range DRAM must be refreshed externally at 64ms (7.8us) anytime the case temperature is above 85°C (and does not exceed 95°C).
+The external refresh requirement is accomplished by reducing the refresh period from 88ms to 64ms.
+Thus, SRT must be enabled when Tc is above 85°C (and does not exceed 95°C) or self refresh cannot be used until Tc is at or below 85°C.